News, Insights, and more on Industrial IoT

 Autonomous vehicles using geospatial sensors to detect hazards around them

 These are just the four main types of industrial IoT sensors.
 There are many specialty sensors designed for specific use cases with wide measurement capabilities.
-Specialty sensors are often compound sensors which combine capabilities across the four areas described above.
+Specialty sensors are often compound sensors that combine capabilities across the four areas described above.